v7herman4/Copilot-and-Genie/README.md

 3. Save and publish the Agent Flow.

+## FAQs / Support
+Access error on Key Vault: Go to your Key Vault, Settings -> Networking .
+Make sure "Allow public access from all networks" is selected.
+Error making HTTP call: make sure the GenieWarehouse is started: go to your databricks workspace -> Compute -> SQL warehouses -> GenieWarehouse (click Play button on the right)
+Error making HTTP call with authentication errors: ensure your developer token still exists: go to your databricks workspace -> Profile icon -> Settigns -> Developer -> Access tokens

 ## Collaborators

 Many people contributed to this solution!
 A big thanks to the team for their efforts.